jdevalk/clicky/readme.txt

 == Changelog ==

+= 2.0 =

+* Loads the admin-side scripts on the Clicky settings page only.
+Props to [erommel](https://github.com/erommel).
+* Deprecates the `clicky_admin_footer` action hook in favour of the `Yoast\WP\Clicky\admin_footer` hook.
+* Fixes a frontend CSS bug.
+* Fixes a bug where the visitor graph in the admin bar would be shown even if the site information was invalid.
+* Stops explicit support for PHP < 5.6 / WP < 5.2.

 = 1.9 =

+Released November 25th, 2019

 * Updated required PHP version to 5.6.
 * Lots of code style and escaping improvements.
 * Fixes a PHP warning for a file that's not found in some setups, props [Miller Media](https://github.com/Miller-Media).

 = 1.8 =

+Released November 25th, 2019

 * Lots of code style and escaping improvements.
 * Removed banner for the Yoast website review service as it's no longer offered.